Documentation

 func RegisterValidateFunc[T any](name string, fn ValidateFunc[T])

 RegisterValidateFunc registers a validation function with a specific name.
-The function can then be used in validation expressions.
+Must be called in init functions only.

 Types ¶